Telefonica/scanorama/README.md

 Scanorama uses LLMs for its intelligent analysis.
 You need to configure API keys for the provider you wish to use.

-Export these variables in your shell enviroment or create a .env file in your project's root directory (or ensure the variables are set in your **shell environment**):
+Export `export SOMEVAR="changethis"` these variables in your shell enviroment or create a .env file in your project's root directory (or ensure the variables are set in your **shell environment**):

 #### Google Gemini